Mantle Hood: Biography

 After completing his doctoral work in 1954, Hood spent two years in Indonesia doing field research funded by a Ford Foundation fellowship.
 He joined the faculty at UCLA where he established the first gamelan performance program in the United States in 1958.
 He also founded the Institute for Ethnomusicology at UCLA in 1960.
 UCLA quickly became an important American hub of this rapidly developing field.
 Hood's work spawned a legion of teachers and leaders of the more than 100 gamelan groups in the United States today.

 A renowned expert in Javanese and Balinese music and culture, Hood received honors from the Indonesian government for his research, among them the conferral of the title Ki (literally "the venerable") in 1986, and in 1992 was one of the first non-Indonesians to be honored with membership into the Dharma Kusuma (Society of National Heroes).

 Hood wrote numerous novels, scholarly books and articles in journals and encyclopedias.
 Some of his works include The Ethnomusicologist (1971, 1982), Music in Indonesia (1972), the three-volumed The Evolution of Javanese Gamelan.

 In 1973, Hood left UCLA and retired to Hawaii where he composed music and served as an editor of The New Grove Dictionary of Music and Musicians.
 He also wrote contributions for the Harvard Dictionary of Music and the Encyclopedie de la Musique.

 In the 1980s, he came out of retirement in Hawaii to become Senior Distinguished Professor at the University of Maryland, Baltimore County, where he remained until 1996, establishing an ethnomusicology program.
-He was a professor of music at West Virginia University and a visiting professor at Harvard, Yale, Wesleyan, Queen's University Belfast, Indiana, and Drake Universities and the University of Ghana.
+He was a professor of music at West Virginia University and a visiting professor at Harvard, Yale, Wesleyan, Queen's University Belfast, Indiana, and Drake Universities as well as the University of Ghana.
 He also served as president of the Society for Ethnomusicology from 1965 to 1967.
 In 1999 he was the Charles Seeger Lecturer at the annual conference of the SEM.